wyunreal/InputCommandLibrary/README.md

 CommandOpCode param1 param2 param3 ...
 ```

 - **CommandOpCode**: string identifying the command.
-Command identifier is case sensitive and can contain any "small" amount of chars.
+Command identifier is case sensitive and can contain any "small" amount of chars. **Small** means 19 or less chars.
-- **params**: list of param values, params can be any string, int or float value.
+- **params**: list of param values (limited to 5 per command), params can be any string, int or float value.
 - **Separator**: Whitespaces will be used as opCode and params separator.

 # Using the library: